slebleu/EntityFramework-Classic/docs/pages/features/csharp-eval-function.md

 # Eval.Execute

-The execute function will resolve, compile, execute the expression and return the result of the execution.
+The execute function will resolve, compile, execute the expression and return the result either as a simple type or a result object.

 ## String expression
 The expression to execute can be a single string with no other parameters.
 With this option the string cannot be composed of dynamic content.
 This method can be used to process content from an external source, like a webpage or a REST client.